Linear Convergence of Gradient Descent for Quadratically Regularized Optimal Transport: Introduction

-While our analysis does not proceed through a Polyak--Łojasiewicz (PL) inequality or quadratic growth condition, the following remarks may give additional intuition for the geometry underlying linear convergence---and also illustrate that the techniques developed in this paper are useful beyond the proof of \cref{Theorem:Explicit}.
-Under an additional regularity condition (that $P$ does not charge small sets, like $Q$ in \cref{assumption}), one can check that $\Gamma$ is twice differentiable at its maximizer~$(f_*,g_*)$.
-Adapting the proof techniques in \cref{section:uniform-linearized}, one can then show strict positive definiteness,
+Our proof is tailored to the structure of regularized optimal transport.
+The gradient descent iteration could also be viewed as a forward--backward splitting method in Hilbert space (with the backward part equal to zero); then, monotone-operator results imply qualitative convergence of the iterates and an \(O(1/n)\) rate for the objective gap \cite{combettes2018monotone}.
+However, these general arguments do not provide a linear rate.

-This result is related to a local quadratic growth condition around $(f_*,g_*)$.
-However, it is not clear how to ensure existence of ${\rm D}^2\Gamma(f,g)$ at points $(f,g)\neq(f_*,g_*)$ or even the continuity of $(f,g)\mapsto {\rm D}^2\Gamma(f,g)$, so that a rigorous statement is not immediate.
-Under additional smoothness assumptions on $(P,Q)$, exploiting the proof techniques in \cref{Section:linear-GD} and with additional work, we hope to show in future work that a quadratic growth condition holds in an $L^\infty$ neighborhood:
+The basic intuition for our results is geometric: while the dual objective $\Gamma$ fails to be strongly convex due to the positive part function in~\eqref{eq:DualIntro}, it nevertheless exhibits curvature in a suitable neighborhood of the optimizer $(f_{*},g_{*})$.
+Specifically, the first-order condition~\eqref{SchrodingerIntro} implies that the argument of the positive part function at $(f,g)=(f_{*},g_{*})$ must be positive on a set that cannot be arbitrarily small---while this set may be sparse, it supports the optimal coupling, and that amounts to a lower bound.
+The spectral analysis of the linearization $\mathbb{L}$ at $(f_{*},g_{*})$ captures this curvature and formalizes the intuition analytically.

-for a function $\omega$ with $\lim_{t\to0}\omega(t)=0$.
-We note that the above inequality is still weaker than the quadratic growth condition in~$L^2$ which would be needed to directly infer linear convergence of gradient descent from standard results.
+We mention that several follow-up works build on the analysis developed in the present paper.
+In \cite{GonzalezSanzDelBarrioNutz.25}, our analysis is adapted to treat the random operators that arise in the empirical version of QOT based on samples from the marginals.
+The main result is a central limit theorem for the empirical potentials towards the continuous potentials $(f_{*},g_{*})$.
+In \cite{GonzalezSanzNutzRiveros.26}, our analysis is refined to show a Polyak--Łojasiewicz (PL) inequality for QOT and better understand the constants that are not explicitly quantified in the present work.
+In \cite{GonzalezSanzNutz.26stability}, in turn, the curvature around the optimum is similarly exploited to derive local Lipschitz stability of the potentials when the marginals~$(P,Q)$ are perturbed in Wasserstein metric.

-The remainder of the paper is organized as follows. \Cref{sec:main-results} details the setting, the gradient descent algorithm and our main result on its convergence. \Cref{section-preliminary-result} gathers preliminary results for the proof. \Cref{section:uniform-linearized} studies the linearized gradient descent operator $\mathbb{L}$ and forms the core of our analysis. \Cref{Section:linear-GD} completes the proof of the main result by showing the convergence of $\mathbb{L}_n$ to $\mathbb{L}$. \Cref{section:numerical-examples} concludes with numerical experiments.
+\paragraph{Organization.} \Cref{sec:main-results} details the setting, the gradient descent algorithm and the main result on its convergence. \Cref{section-preliminary-result} gathers preliminary results for the proof. \Cref{section:uniform-linearized} studies the linearized gradient descent operator $\mathbb{L}$ and forms the core of our analysis. \Cref{Section:linear-GD} completes the proof of the main result by showing the convergence of $\mathbb{L}_n$ to $\mathbb{L}$. \Cref{section:numerical-examples} concludes with numerical experiments.